Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 corresponding macro can be defined appropriately before including

-So for example, if your generic sources were in directory src
+So for example, if your generic sources were in directory src, the

 makefile would be modified as